Annual Returns FAQs

 - My church has several properties.
 Do I need to complete a return for each one of them?

 Specific questions are asked about the individual properties within the Property tab under Checking Property Information.
 You will only be able to submit the annual return once all the properties listed have a Y (for Yes) next to them in the Details Checked? column.

 However, for the rest of the return, the questions are against the society as a whole.
 In the case of multiple properties, you are in effect completing an exception report, which may be followed up by the circuit or district.

 The property location can be changed by moving the red pin on the map which is part of the Checking Property Information section under each property listed.
 When new properties had been created in the past, they sometimes had an incomplete or no postcode, which resulted in the map pin being located at zero longitude and latitude, which happens to be in the Atlantic Ocean.
-Currently, sites with incomplete address details default to being located at Epworth Old Rectory in Lincolnshire.
-After correcting the location, do not forget to click Save at the bottom of the page.
+After correcting the location, don’t forget to click Save at the bottom of the page.

 - My congregation is part of an LEP and worships on non-Methodist premises.
 Do I need to fill in a return?